OMP: One-step Meanflow Policy with Directional Alignment: Related Work

-A clearer path to efficiency is offered by MeanFlow-based paradigms.
-MP1 \citep{sheng_mp1_2025} adapted MeanFlow \citep{geng_mean_2025} to robotics, using interval-averaged velocity fields to eliminate ODE solvers and achieve 6.8ms latency.
-Closely related to our work, DM1 \citep{Zou2025DM1} also focuses on one-step manipulation using MeanFlow with dispersive regularization.
-However, both MP1 and DM1 rely on training objectives that may allow the predicted velocity direction to drift from the true mean velocity (the straight line from noise to expert action).
-Unlike DM1, \methodname{} introduces a specific Directional Alignment (Cosine Loss) to force vector alignment and utilizes a Differential Derivation Equation (DDE) to approximate JVP, simultaneously improving trajectory accuracy and reducing memory consumption compared to these predecessors.
+The most relevant predecessors to our work are MeanFlow-based paradigms, which offer a clearer path to efficiency by averaging velocity fields.
+MP1 \citep{sheng2025mp1} adapts MeanFlow \citep{geng2025meanflow} to robotics, eliminating ODE solvers to achieve 6.8ms latency, while DM1 \citep{zou2025dm1} utilizes dispersive regularization for one-step manipulation.
+Critically, both MP1 and DM1 rely on objectives where the predicted velocity direction may drift from the true mean velocity.
+Our method, \methodname{}, addresses this by introducing \textit{Directional Alignment} to enforce vector consistency and utilizing a Differential Derivation Equation (DDE) to approximate the Jacobian-Vector Product (JVP).
+This allows for efficient finite-difference computation \citep{karakida2023understanding}, improving trajectory accuracy and reducing memory consumption compared to DM1 and MP1.